Gabriela Sedláková

-Gabriela Sedláková (born 2 March 1968) is a former Czechoslovak track and field athlete who competed in the 800 metres.
+Gabriela Sedláková (born 2 March 1968) is a Slovak former track and field athlete who competed for Czechoslovakia in the 800 metres.
 She was the silver medallist in that event at the 1987 IAAF World Indoor Championships.
 Earlier she had been European junior champion and World junior runner-up.

 Sedláková represented Czechoslovakia at the 1987 World Championships in Athletics and 1986 European Athletics Championships.
 She was twice a finalist at the European Athletics Indoor Championships.
 Her 800 m bests of 1:58.37 minutes outdoors and 2:01.85 minutes indoors remain the Slovak records for the distance.
 She was a seven-time Czechoslovak national champion.